Image Source: Wikipedia

 I have meant to write this post for a long time.
 There has been a lot written about one-tailed vs. two-tailed tests.
 However, most of the articles approach the topic from a purely statistical perspective providing many formulas but do not show how to do the calculations.
 Others articles approach the issue from a high-level business perspective.
 So, here is my attempt to delve deep into the topic.
 Some sections in this article are heavy on stats and formulas.
 If you are not interested in these, you can skip them!
-Special thanks to our data sciences team …Read More
+Special thanks to our data sciences team that checked and …Read More

 Gif source: Giphy

 The quality of insights that you can expect to glean from clickstream data is directly dependent upon the quality of meta-data that you can attach to visitor sessions taking place on your digital platforms.

 Visits, page views, bounce rates, cart abandonment etc. are all great metrics but their utility wanes when it comes to their ability to provide any actionable intelligence about advanced efficiency metrics (attribution, channel ROI etc.) and effectiveness metrics (think strategic business outcomes like market share, category growth etc.).

 Advanced metrics inevitably require combining data from various sources and businesses to make …Read More

 Prof Sheen Iyengar of Colombia University is one of the world’s leading experts on the psychology of humans when it comes a choice.

 She conducted experiments early in her tenure that was groundbreaking.
 She set up a tasting table at a grocery store offering visitors a taste from an assortment of 24 different jams.
 60% of the shoppers stopped by and took a taste.
 But then she set up a table with just 6 flavors.
 A lesser amount of 40% of shoppers stopped by and took a taste.